paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 ```

 ### Install paceval Operator
-The next step is to install the Paceval operator, which controls and manages Kubernetes.
+The next step is to install the paceval Operator, which controls and manages Kubernetes.
 You install the paceval Operator with the following command:
 ```shell
 kubectl apply -f examples_sources/NodeJS_examples/k8s/operator/template/operator-manifest.yaml
 ```